-2. The Company has authorized the sale and issuance to certain investors of up to an aggregate of (i) 7,500,000 shares (the "Shares") of its common stock, par value \$0.0001 per share (the "Common Stock") and (ii) warrants (the "Warrants") to purchase up to shares of Common Stock, each subject to adjustment by the Company's Board of Directors, or a committee thereof, for a purchase price of \$ per Share and associated Warrant (the "Purchase Price").
+2. The Company has authorized the sale and issuance to certain investors of up to an aggregate of (i) 3,000,000 shares (the "Shares") of its common stock, par value \$0.0001 per share (the "Common Stock") and (ii) warrants to purchase up to 1,500,000 shares of Common Stock at an exercise price of \$2.00 per share, warrants to purchase up to 1,500,000 shares of Common Stock at an exercise price of \$3.00 per share and warrants to purchase up to 1,500,000 shares of Common Stock at an exercise price of \$4.00 per share (collectively, the "Warrants"), each subject to adjustment by the Company's Board of Directors, or a committee thereof, for a purchase price of \$ per Share and associated Warrants (the "Purchase Price").
 The Shares issuable upon the exercise of the Warrants are referred to herein as the "Warrant Shares."
 The Warrant Shares, together with the Shares and the Warrants, are referred to herein as the "Securities."

 3. The offering and sale of the Shares and Warrants (the "Offering") are being made pursuant to a registration statement on Form S-1 (No. 333-153645), including the related preliminary prospectus or prospectuses contained therein, filed by the Company with the Securities and Exchange Commission (the "Commission").
 Promptly after execution and delivery by the Company of this Agreement, the Company will prepare and file a prospectus in accordance with the provisions of Rule 430A ("Rule 430A") of the rules and regulations of the Commission under the Securities Act of 1933, as amended (the "1933 Act") and paragraph (b) of Rule 424 under the 1933 Act.
 The information included in such prospectus that was omitted from such registration statement at the time it became effective but that is deemed to be part of such registration statement, including the amendments thereto, the exhibits and any schedules thereto, at the time it became effective, and including the 430A Information, is herein called the "Registration Statement."
-The final prospectus in the form first furnished to the Placement Agents for use in connection with the Offering is herein called the "Prospectus."
+The final prospectus in the form first furnished to the Placement Agent for use in connection with the Offering is herein called the "Prospectus."
 For purposes of this Agreement, all references to the Registration Statement, any preliminary prospectus, the Prospectus or any amendment or supplement to any of the foregoing shall be deemed to include the copy filed with the Commission pursuant to its Electronic Data Gathering, Analysis and Retrieval system ("EDGAR").
 The preliminary prospectus included in the Registration Statement has been or will be delivered to the Investor on or prior to the date hereof.
 The Prospectus will be filed with the Commission and delivered to the Investor (or made available to the Investor by the filing by the Company of an electronic version thereof with the Commission).

 4. The Company and the Investor agree that the Investor will purchase from the Company and the Company will issue and sell to the Investor the number of Shares and Warrants set forth below for the aggregate purchase price set forth below.
 The Shares and Warrants shall be purchased pursuant to the Terms and Conditions for Purchase of Shares and Warrants attached hereto as Annex I and incorporated herein by this reference as if fully set forth herein.
-The Investor acknowledges that the Offering is not being underwritten by the placement agents (the "Placement Agents") named in the Prospectus and that there is no minimum offering amount.
+The Investor acknowledges that the Offering is not being underwritten by the placement agent named in the Prospectus and that there is no minimum offering amount.